 Landlords need not resort to physically removing possessions to convince tenants to leave their homes.
 According to Eviction Lab, many states allow landlords to file for eviction, but not to actually go through with the process until the moratorium expires.
 Nevertheless, even the threat of eviction often frightens tenants enough that they decide to vacate rather than risk a black mark on their rental record.Despite the federal moratorium, illegal evictions never really stopped.
 “It’s not a [real] moratorium,” Elena Popp, lawyer and executive director of the Los Angeles-based nonprofit Eviction Defense Network, told Truthout.
 “If you had a moratorium, the sheriff would just stop evicting people.”
 Instead, landlords and local governments alike continue to take actions that put families onto the street despite federal and local safeguards.

 Chaotic, last-minute policy changes have also created legal loopholes that led to tenant evictions.
 In Los Angeles, tenants must re-file for eviction protection each time the CDC extends the deadline.
 On March 29, the CDC extended the moratorium expiration date from April 1 to June 30, which left tenants and activists three short days to file for extensions.
-While the Eviction Defense Network managed to protect all but one client from eviction, Lenehan knows of at least 20 tenants evicted as a result of this avoidable legal chaos.
+While the Eviction Defense Network managed to protect all but one union member from eviction, Lenehan knows of at least 20 tenants evicted as a result of this avoidable legal chaos.

 What Must Be Done